Recipe Overview

 • Gradually add flour mixture and mix on low until combined.
 Dough will be thick.

-• On wax paper or parchment paper, form into a 12- to 14-inch log and freeze at least 30 minutes or until firm.
+• On wax paper or parchment paper, form the dough into a 12- to 14-inch log and freeze at least 30 minutes or until firm.
+(If you freeze the dough for longer than 30 minutes, you may have to let it set out at room temperature for 30 minutes or so to achieve uniform slices.)

-• When ready to bake, preheat oven to 350°F. Using a sharp knife, cut the shortbread dough into 1/4-inch slices, and place on parchment lined baking sheets.
-Bake for 13-15 minutes.
+• When ready to bake, preheat the oven to 350°F. Using a sharp knife, cut the shortbread dough into ¼ -inch slices, and place on parchment lined baking sheets.
+Allow room for spreading, although they don't spread a lot.

 • Cool for 5 minutes, remove from baking sheet onto cooling rack.
 Let cool completely.

-• Place a heat-safe bowl (I recommend glass!) on top of a pan with an inch or two of water in it.
-Place chocolate chips in bowl.
-Heat on stove over medium heat, stirring chocolate until melted.
-Dip cookies in chocolate and return to a parchment paper lined baking sheet to harden.
+• Melt chocolate using your preferred method (see note).
+Dip cookies in chocolate and return to a parchment paper-lined baking sheet to harden.
 If desired, sprinkle with more cayenne before chocolate has set.

-• When chocolate has hardened, store in a tightly covered container.
+• When chocolate has hardened, store cookies in a tightly covered container.

 Notes

-• Yield of this recipe will depend on how thickly you slice the cookies.
+• Yield: The yield will depend on the size of the roll of dough, and how thickly you slice the cookies.

-• Instead of dipping the cookies into dark chocolate, try dipping them into melted white chocolate, and sprinkling with red or green sugar, for a more festive appearance.
+• White chocolate variation: Instead of dipping the cookies into dark chocolate, try dipping them into melted white chocolate, and sprinkling with red or green sugar for a more festive appearance.

 Nutrition